 Even though California has an extensive set of ethics laws to guide public officials’ behavior, local agencies sometimes find it helpful to adopt their own codes of ethics.
-As the materials below explain, such codes have a variety of functions.
+As the materials in this section explain, such codes have a variety of functions.

 The November 2011 issue of Public Management Magazine includes an interesting article on a bottom-up approach to developing an employee code of ethics.
 Authors Kevin Duggan and Kevin Woodhouse detail the process of developing and, most importantly, implementing a code of ethics.